Skip to content

 A Tracker holds a list of data points ordered by time.
 Each data point has the following information:

 The value is usually just a number, but it can also be a time or duration.
-If you check the box "This is a time or duration" you will be asked for values in hours, minutes and seconds and you will be able to start a timer using that tracker.
+If you check the box "This is a time or duration" when setting up the tracker you will be asked for values in hours, minutes and seconds and you will be able to start a timer using that tracker.
 Internally this information is still stored as a number (specifically the total number of seconds tracked).

 Label Suggestions#

-Any previous labels you have tracked will later appear as buttons on the tracker input dialog.
-If you press the button the label field is filled with the selected label.
+By default any previous labels you have tracked will later appear as suggestions on the tracker input dialog.
+If you press the label button the label field is filled with the selected label.
 If you long press the button a data point is added immediately with that label.
-Under the advanced tracker settings you can change the behaviour of suggested values slightly.
-This is explained in more detail further down.
+You can change the behaviour of the suggestions in the tracker settings under the advanced options.
+If you are using "Value and Label" or "Value only" then long pressing the button will fill out the fields without tracking immediately.
+If you are using "Label only" then long pressing will track the label immediately with a value of 1.

 Bulk Editing Data Points#